raquelrocha/app-list/README.md

 Then i modified the filter methods in the App Service.
 In the filter by category, it verifies if there is a previous value for the Name and filters first by that (invoking the filterByName), then uses the updated list to filter by category (same, in reverse, for the filter by value).

-After this was done, i dedicated the rest of the time to improvements (style and unit tests).
+After this was done, i dedicated the rest of the time to improvements (match the given style and unit tests).

-## Run project

-To run this project, simply type `ng serve` or `npm run start`.
-Navigate to `http://localhost:4200/`.

-## Running unit tests

-Run `ng test` or `npm run tests` to execute the unit tests via [Karma](https://karma-runner.github.io).